hellerve/blog/wip/Carp_Patterns_I:_Documentation.md

 <div class="figure-label">Fig. 3: Documenting a trivial function.</div>

-`doc` takes the name of the function to document, and a string (also referred to as `docstring`).
+`doc` takes the name of the function to document, and a string (also referred to as “docstring”).
 That docstring will also be added when rendering your documentation, and if you ask for information about a function in the repo using the `info` function or the `:i` shorthand, the documentation will also be displayed there.
 You can write markdown in your docstring, and it will be